-Brothers and teammates Lloyd and Paul Waner each hit a home run in the same game in the Pirates' 9-6 loss to the Robins at Ebbets Field.
+Brothers and teammates Lloyd and Paul Waner hit a home run in the same game in the Pirates' 9-6 loss to the Robins at Ebbets Field.
 The homers mark the second of three times Big Poison and Little Poison will accomplish the feat.

 En route to becoming the first team to draw two million fans at home, the Yankees reach the one million mark at the earliest date in major league history.
-The Bronx Bombers, the first team to attract one million patrons when 1,289,422 go through the Polo Grounds turnstiles in 1920, will average 29,422 fans this season, 14,000 more a game than for any previous season at Yankee Stadium.
+The Bronx Bombers, the first team to attract one million patrons as 1,289,422 go through the Polo Grounds turnstiles in 1920, will average 29,422 fans this season, 14,000 more a game than for any previous season at Yankee Stadium.

 En route to fanning 11 Red Sox batters, Ryne Duren breaks an American League mark when he records seven consecutive strikeouts in the Angels' 5-1 victory over Boston.
-In the second game of a twilight-night double-header at Fenway Park, the bespectacled fireballing right-hander whiffs Frank Malzone to end the first inning, and then proceeds to strike out the side in the second and third frame, sending Pete Runnels, Jim Pagliaroni, Don Buddin, Mike Fornieles, Chuck Schilling and Gary Geiger back to the bench with their bats.
+In the second game of a twilight-night doubleheader at Fenway Park, the bespectacled fireballing right-hander whiffs Frank Malzone to end the first inning and then proceeds to strike out the side in the second and third frame, sending Pete Runnels, Jim Pagliaroni, Don Buddin, Mike Fornieles, Chuck Schilling, and Gary Geiger back to the bench with their bats.

 Trailing 4-3 in the bottom of the seventh at Metropolitan Stadium, the Twins erupt for the first five-home run inning in American League history.
 Rich Rollins, Zoilo Versalles, Tony Oliva, Don Mincher, and Harmon Killebrew all go deep to give the Twins a 9-4 victory over the A's.

-The Mets retire Gil Hodges' number 14 in tribute to their late manager, who died of a heart attack just prior to the start of the season.
+The Mets retire Gil Hodges' number 14 in tribute to their late manager, who died of a heart attack just before the start of the season.
 In addition to leading his underdog club to a World Championship in 1969, the quiet leader also hit the first home run in franchise history, a 1962 solo shot at Busch Stadium off St. Louis right-hander Larry Jackson.